Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Runtime/Serialization/Xml/ICustomXmlSerializable.md

 ### Deserialize(XElement xmlElement)

-Serializes the object from the specified xml element.Note that the object is always constructed by the serialization engine, the object itself must read the values from the xmlElement.
+Serializes the object from the specified xml element.
+Note that the object is always constructed by the serialization engine, the object itself must read the values from the xmlElement.

 #### Parameters